j0057/pytest-aoc/README.md

 ## Installing and configuring

-Installing is easy: `pip install pytest-aoc`.
+Installing is easy: `python -m pip install pytest-aoc`.
 Next you will need to configure _two_ things: for which event (year) the plugin should download inputs, and a valid session cookie.
 These are normally valid for about a month or so.